vippsas/vipps-ecom-api/how-it-works/vipps-ecom-api-howitworks.md

 <!-- END_COMMENT -->

-This is how payment with Vipps eCommerce works.
+This is how payment with the eCom API works.

-## The ecommerce payment process
+## The Vipps eCommerce payment process

 ![Ecom process](../images/vipps-ecom-process-svg.svg)